adamlmiller/interview-board/README.md

 ## Recent Additions

 ```
-2019-08-06 - Added an installation wizard to help installing the application.
+2019-08-05 - Added an installation wizard to help installing the application.
+2019-08-06 - Added custom page titles
+2019-08-07 - Added pagination class and simply pagination to all module indexes
+2019-08-07 - Added categories for questions
+2019-08-08 - Added dynamic questions to interviews
+2019-08-08 - Started creating a small API for use with AJAX requests (requires current active session so it cannot be used externally)
 ```

 ## Screenshots